 Lake Wales History Museum – While the Lake Wales History Museum is closed to the public, you can explore the museum and virtual learning from anywhere with online videos, historical online exhibits, virtual tours, and our historic walking tour.
 There is a wealth of academic lessons for educators and parents, as well.
 Visit us at www.lakewalesfl.gov/museum, and go to The Virtual Museum.

-Life During Wartime: Art in the Age of the Coronavirus – On Saturday, June 6, the USF Contemporary Art Museum, part of the USF Institute for Research in Art in the College of The Arts, will launch its first major virtual exhibition, Life During Wartime: Art in the Age of the Coronavirus.
+Life During Wartime: Art in the Age of the Coronavirus – The USF Institute for Research in Art in the College of The Arts has launched its first major virtual exhibition, Life During Wartime: Art in the Age of the Coronavirus.
 It humbly engages a select company of international artists to respond to the overwhelming realities of the crisis that has gripped the planet since March 5, the date the World Health Organization declared COVID-19 a global pandemic.
 The exhibition takes full advantage of one of the few outlets artists still have—the Internet.
 It aims to mobilize sentiment, thought, and activity around art and its enduring possibilities: its role as a conceptual catalyst, its ability to trigger ideas, stories, conversations, emotions, feelings, and mental states.
 Separately and together, each artist’s contribution provides a picture of a planet in crisis, but also images of hope and optimism in the face of a global emergency.
 The exhibition will continue to evolve with the addition of new artists and materials.
 Life During Wartime: Art in the Age of Coronavirus is supported in part by The Andy Warhol Foundation for the Visual Arts.

 St. Petersburg Opera Company – The St. Petersburg Opera Company has a number of performances that are sure to entertain.
 The St. Petersburg Opera Company has free opera performance streams on its YouTube channel at www.youtube.com/c/StPetersburgOperaCompany.
 In May, the organization will begin posting its opera’s on Monday’s with a pre-show chat with Maestro Mark Sforzini on Facebook at www.facebook.com/stpeteopera.
 Also, the organization will hold its annual gala BELLA VOCE virtually this year.
 Information on the gala can be found here: www.stpeteopera.org/gala.